 Profile height is an impressively thin 18mm and is the result of many years of refining.
 This low profile means not only that you sit lower in the bicycle's cockpit, but you're also less prone to pedal strikes on uneven terrain.
 By contrast, the Time ATAC XC 8 Carbon pedals have a profile height of 22mm.

-In any self-propelled sport, you'll eventually consider the weight of everything; you're carrying it to the tops of mountains after all.
+In any self-propelled sport, you'll eventually consider the weight of everything.
+You're carrying it all to the tops of mountains after all.
 While less weight is preferred, it often accompanies trade-offs.
 As you can see here, the XTR Trail pedal isn't the lightest pedal in our test.

 Tipping our scales at 14 grams above stated weight, our XTR Trail pedals weighed 372 grams.
 Not impressively light, they're 52 grams heavier than the Crank Brothers Candy 7 and the heavier Shimano cleats nudge the difference to 69 grams over the Crank Brothers system.
 That said, pedals account for two of your five interfaces with the bike, and after riding these, we didn't care how much they weighed.